 So, it must be doing something right, hey?

-But what do the general public think about the product?
+But is the general public’s opinion about the product?

-There have only been 28 reviews submitted so far, but I think out of nearly 40 kits that you can buy being at #6 is a good achievement.
+There have only been 28 reviews submitted so far, but I think out of nearly 40 kits that you can buy is at #6 is a good achievement.

 Customers were quite impressed with the accuracy of the results.
 Although they did comment on it could be an add-on to what DNA results you already have.